Operating system Wi-Fi support: macOS and Classic Mac OS

-Apple was an early adopter of Wi-Fi, introducing its AirPort product line, based on the 802.11b standard, in July 1999.
+Apple introduced its AirPort product line, based on the 802.11b standard, in July 1999.
 Apple later introduced AirPort Extreme, an implementation of 802.11g.
-All Apple computers, starting with the original iBook in 1999, either included AirPort 802.11 networking or were designed specifically to provide 802.11 networking with only the addition of the internal AirPort Card (or, later, an AirPort Extreme Card), connecting to the computer's built-in antennae.
-All Intel-based Macs either come with built-in AirPort Extreme or a slot for an AirPort card, and all portable Macs (all MacBooks and the earlier iBooks and PowerBooks) have included Wi-Fi for several years.
+All Apple computers, starting with the original iBook in 1999, either included AirPort 802.11 networking or were designed specifically to provide 802.11 networking with only the addition of the internal AirPort Card (or, later, an AirPort Extreme Card) connecting to the computer's built-in antennae.
 In late 2006, Apple began shipping Macs with Broadcom Wi-Fi chips that also supported the Draft 802.11n standard, but this capability was disabled and Apple did not claim or advertise the hardware's capability until some time later when the draft had progressed further.
 At the January 2007 Macworld Expo, Apple announced that their computers would begin shipping with Draft 802.11n support.
-Systems shipped with this hidden capability can easily be unlocked through software, but due to the accounting requirements of Sarbanes-Oxley, Apple cannot freely add features to already-sold hardware and so must nominally sell an upgrade.
-This "upgrade" is included in the price of an AirPort Extreme Base Station for all computers owned by the purchaser, and Apple sells the "upgrade" separately (as the "AirPort Extreme 802.11n Enabler for Mac") for about US$2 in the United States and at similar prices elsewhere.
+Modern versions of macOS, such as macOS Ventura and macOS Sonoma, include support for Wi-Fi 6 and WPA3 on compatible hardware.
+Apple integrates Wi-Fi functionality deeply with its ecosystem features.

-Apple produces the operating system, the computer hardware, the accompanying drivers, AirPort Wi-Fi base stations, and configuration and management software, simplifying Wi-Fi integration, set-up, and maintenance (including security updates).
-The built-in configuration and management is integrated throughout many of the operating system's applications and utilities.
-Mac OS X has Wi-Fi support, including WPA2, and ships with drivers for all of Apple's current and past AirPort Extreme and AirPort cards.
-Many third-party manufacturers make compatible hardware along with the appropriate drivers which work with Mac OS X's built-in configuration and management software.
-Other manufacturers distribute their own software.
+Apple produces the operating system, computer hardware, accompanying drivers, AirPort Wi-Fi base stations, and configuration and management software.
+The built-in configuration and management are integrated throughout many of the operating system's applications and utilities. macOS has Wi-Fi support, including WPA2, and ships with drivers for all of Apple's current and past AirPort Extreme and AirPort cards. macOS also supports extending this functionality through external third-party hardware.
+MacOS also supports extending this functionality through external third-party hardware.

-Apple's older Mac OS 9 supported AirPort and AirPort Extreme as well, and drivers exist for other equipment from other manufacturers, providing Wi-Fi options for earlier systems not designed for AirPort cards.
-Versions of Mac OS before Mac OS 9 predate Wi-Fi and do not have any Wi-Fi support, although some third-party hardware manufacturers have made drivers and connection software that allows earlier OSes to use Wi-Fi.
+Mac OS 9 supported AirPort and AirPort Extreme as well, and drivers exist for other equipment from other manufacturers, providing Wi-Fi options for earlier systems not designed for AirPort cards.
+Versions of Mac OS before Mac OS 9 predate Wi-Fi technology, although some third-party hardware manufacturers have made drivers and connection software that allow earlier versions to use Wi-Fi.